ivevv/JobInterviewCalculator/README.md

-# Calculator for Saber Interactive
+# Calculator made for a job interview
 A console app that evaluates simple math expressions from user input.